scotthooker/discourse/README_PlatformSH.md

 Clone this repo and push to platform.sh.
 Tada.

-> NB: the minimal production plan to run Discourse on platform.sh is Medium

 Because we are not working on master in order to push this to platform.sh git server you can use:

 ```git push platform platform_sh:master```